Rayveni/blog/articles/flask redis docker rq.md

 **RQ** is a powerful python library for managing asynchronous task queues and workflows on top of Redis.

 In this project, we will develop a simple queue to run background tasks using Redis as the message broker.
-The publisher (flask app) enqueues the task names and its arguments, and the subscriber (worker) executes the tasks.
+The **publisher** (flask app) enqueues the task names and its arguments, and the **subscriber** (worker) executes the tasks.
 ![enter image description here](https://github.com/Rayveni/blog/blob/main/articles/flask%20redis/img/redis_queue.jpg?raw=true)
 ##  Docker architecture
 ![enter image description here](https://github.com/Rayveni/blog/blob/main/articles/flask%20redis/img/docker_design.jpg?raw=true)
 First, we have to build a docker application with three containers:
--   Flask app image
+-   Flask (web app) image
--   Redis image
+-   Redis(message broker for queue) image
--   Redis queue listener image
+-   Redis queue listener(worker) image

 For Redis we use pre-built image from **DockerHub**.
 For the application and the worker, we create an image from Dockerfile.
- Using the same image for redis queue listener and flask application is a bit tricky, but it was done for simplicity.
+ Using the same image (**local_image/flask_rq** in our case) for redis queue listener and flask application is a bit tricky, but it was done for project simplicity.

 ## Prerequisite
 -   Install Docker Desktop